ellennickles/code-your-way-s24/version-control-guides/git.md

    **working tree**, the collection of files and directories that exist in your local Git repository **which are currently being worked on or modified**.

-    - Stage all files:
+    a.
+Stage all files:

       ```sh
       $ git add .
       ```

-    - Check the status to help you build a mental model of what just happened:
+    b.
+Check the status to help you build a mental model of what just happened:

       ```sh
       $ git status
       ```

-    - Then commit (or save) the files in you local repository with a short message describing the commit:
+    c.
+Then commit (or save) the files in you local repository with a short message describing the commit:

       ```sh
       $ git commit -m "Initial commit"
       ```

-    - Check the status again:
+    d.
+Check the status again:

       ```sh
       $ git status